neetip/neetip.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a computer scientist with expertise in research and policy aspects related to developing responsible AI technologies (RAI).
-Currently, I am an Information Scientist at RAND in their Engineering and Applied Sciences Department, where I am leading workstreams in developing, deploying, and operationalizing RAI for challenging contexts in national security.
+I am a computer scientist with expertise and interest in research and policy aspects related to responsible design and deployment of AI technologies.
+Currently, I am an Information Scientist at RAND Corporation, leading workstreams in developing, deploying, and operationalizing AI for challenging contexts in national security.
 I also work on developing AI models for understanding societal well-being and building an inclusive AI workforce.
 I am a member of the Association for Computing Machinery’s U.S. Tech Policy Committee and contribute to their policy pieces.
+I am a visiting scholar at the Department of Computer Science, Dartmouth College.

 Before RAND, I was at the National Science Foundation.
 I was the 2022-23 AAAS Science and Technology Policy fellow at the NSF’s National AI Research Institutes program and in the leadership team of the ExpandAI program.
 I was the 2022 Mirzayan Policy Fellow at the National Academies of Sciences, Engineering, and Medicine, where I contributed to the work of the Committee on National Statistics on aspects of data governance.